cryanez/chilegenomico2/GTSEQ_Ancestry_Estimate/README.txt

 ADMIXTURE Version 1.3.0
 R

-When downloading the code, you must create the missing "ancestry" directory, so that the directory structure remains as shown below:
+When downloading the code, you must create the missing "ancestry" and "input" directory, so that the directory structure remains as shown below:

 ├── ancestry
 │   └── CLG2